2012 FIFA U-20 Women's World Cup: Bids and hosting problems

 Vietnam had originally won the right the host the tournament.
 However, the country had to withdraw its bid because it could not guarantee government backing and found the FIFA bid process "taxing".

 New Zealand had initially been asked to be ready as a backup venue, but was eventually awarded the 2015 FIFA U-20 Men's World Cup and FIFA then awarded the hosting rights to Uzbekistan.
 However, in its meeting in Tokyo in December 2011, FIFA's Executive Committee decided to cancel Uzbekistan's hosting of the tournament due to "a number of logistical and technical issues" and announced that Japan had been proposed as its new organiser.

 The Uzbekistan Football Federation had recommended six cities to host the matches.
 They were Tashkent, Samarkand, Bukhara, Qarshi, Mubarek and Guzar.
 The competition would have taken place in Tashkent's Pakhtakor and Bunyodkor Stadiums, Samarkand's Olympic Stadium, Bukhara's Markaziy Stadium, Qarshi's Nasaf Stadium, Mubarek's Bahrom Vafoev Stadium and the Guzar Stadium.

 Host cities and venues

 On 31 March 2012, FIFA announced five stadiums for the tournament.
+Miyagi Stadium was the only stadium previously used for a FIFA tournament, one of ten Japanese venues for the 2002 FIFA World Cup.